Ordering repeat prescriptions

 Patients, or a nominated person, will need to order a repeat prescription directly from the GP practice.

-Community Pharmacies, online pharmacies and other dispensing contractors will no longer be able to order repeat prescriptions on your behalf.
+Community Pharmacies, online pharmacies and other dispensing contractors are not able to order repeat prescriptions on your behalf.

 Collecting your prescription